Egypt follows Gulf allies in reopening airspace to Qatar

 Egypt and its Gulf allies imposed the embargo on Qatar over allegations it supports terrorism, allegations Doha denies.

-Egypt expressed its support for regional reconciliation at a summit in Saudi Arabia last week but had stopped short of announcing concrete steps to end the boycott.
+Egypt expressed its support for regional reconciliation at a summit in Saudi Arabia last week but had stopped short of confirming concrete steps to end the boycott.

 Saudi Arabia, the UAE and Bahrain have all announced the reopening of their airspace to Qatar.